webofdata/specification-archived/specification.md

 An example NGINX config and docker image are provided at https://github.com/webofdata/linked-data.

-## Security, Authorisation and Authentication

-WoD services can be open but there are many scenarios where they need to secured and access to different operations restricted based on who is making the request.

-All WoD services SHOULD be exposed over SSL connections.

-For internal or public endpoints that require control over what clients can do, it is recommended that authentication is performed externally from the WoD service to aquire a JWT token and that clients send this token to the service endpoint in the header to provide the set of claims and confirm they are allowed to perform the operation they are invoking.

-The mechanisms to authenticate and aquire a JWT or similar client token is not specified here.
-However, to faciltate a common understanding of core WoD claims the following claim structure is defined.
-This provides a common vocabulary for describing WoD claims.

 ## Conformance

 It is not possible to define conformance for a data model, conformance can only be defined in terms of observable actions and responses.